RESOURCE_EXHAUSTED

 - -Verify retry paths follow jittered exponential policy and do not create secondary bursts.

-- -Monitor quota headroom and sustained throughput after production rollout.
+- -Monitor quota headroom, shared-bucket utilization, and sustained throughput after production rollout.

 How to Prevent Recurrence